DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/handlers.md

 - The runner's account must be no more than `60` days old.
 - You must be at least level `200`.
 - The system checks the runner's alt accounts and other eligibility rules at selection and again at level `50`.
 Rewards are not guaranteed.
+- Neither the runner nor the Handler can have other accounts.
+If either does, the mentorship automatically becomes ineligible, and no Handler reward or mentorship point is granted.

 ## How does a runner choose me?
 1. The runner opens your player profile.